jsr6720/jrowe-status-static-website/README.md

-# jsrowe-status-static-website
+# status.jsrowe.com

-James Rowe status website to convey a sense of permanence.
-If I'm not forever; maybe my Readme.
+Should've every human have a status page?
+This is mine to convey a sense of permanence.
+If I'm not forever; maybe my Readme is.

 # Not me James, but another.

-My page was originally a humor site to make fun of cancer, but now I'm using it somewhat tongue-in-cheek.

-Maybe Toronto?
-Canada? `whois` -> https://www.tucows.com
+When hunting for a domain I found out that `isjamesalive.com` was already registered.
+Toronto?
+Canada? `whois` as of 2024 points to `https://www.tucows.com`.
+So I shifted to this `status` page concept and built it as a subdomain off `jsrowe.com`.

-Hope you're doing well James.
+Hope you're still alive James of [https://www.isjamesalive.com](https://www.isjamesalive.com).

 ![https://www.isjamesalive.com](/isjamesalive-com-2024-06-02.png)